 HUDs, or heads-up displays, used by fighter and space shuttle pilots, provide a glimpse into a world where our vision is augmented by sensory feedback.

 Here’s an augmented reality video of an F16 pilot’s view of reality in an actual jet flight.
 (He gets quite a work-out as you can tell from his heavy breathing.
 Tough job flying jets these days.)

 Mobile Augmented Reality Contact Lenses of the Future

 Imagine in the not-too-distant future…

 You’re wearing your iCon wireless lenses which are connected to your mobile carrier.
 Using augmented reality software embedded in the lenses, you make a video call to your friend in Australia by visualizing her in your brain.
 Your iCon and carrier initiate the call and connect you to your friend who’s also wearing an iCon.
 Both of you see and hear each other as if you were sitting next to each other in 3D virtual reality.

 Driving in your car, wearing your GPS-enabled iCon lenses, you connect to a Google server and a GPS satellite.
-You request mapping and directional information by voice which immediately appears on your iCon lenses.
-While driving, you see an overlay of roads, streets and arrows.
+You request mapping and directional information by a voice which immediately appears on your iCon lenses.
+While driving, you see an overlay of roads, streets, and arrows.
 A pleasant voice guides you safely and quickly to your destination.
 That’s mobile security.

 You need cash.
 As you stand in front of your bank’s ATM machine, an optical device scans your iCon lenses, containing personal financial information stored on a memory chip.
 After verifying your identity, you communicate by voice with your ATM.
 “Need $40 cash, pronto.”
 An ATM voice thanks you and spits out the cash.
 Mobile commerce at its best.

 Before leaving your doctor’s office, after having a physical, your physician puts two iCon lenses in your eyes to monitor your blood pressure and heart rate wirelessly.
 You saunter out of the office feeling in control, augmented in an interactive wireless world.

 Your teacher or instructor gives you a pair of wireless contacts containing your next lesson–“The sex life of the Fruit Fly.”
 As you sleep, the lesson downloads into your brain’s cortex.
 The ultimate mobile learning app.